VV1LD/PS4HEN/README.md

 To Do:

-	make and automation script to do the above for you lol
+	make an automation script to do the above for you lol